Liberal Studies Program > First-Year Program > Course Descriptions > Discover Chicago

 This course will introduce students to women’s leadership in Chicago and the living legacy of St. Louise de Marillac.
 Students will learn about the life of Louise de Marillac, a woman who radicalized the role of women in 17th century France by founding the Daughters of Charity with Vincent de Paul.
 Tracing historical moments such as Chicago’s great fire, settlement houses, racial injustices in the 1960s, and today, students will examine the leadership of the Daughters of Charity caring for those most in need.
-Through experiential course components, students will witness firsthand how Louise’s legacy continues in Chicago through social work, education, healthcare, child and elder care, women’s empowerment and spirituality.
+During immersion week, students will witness firsthand how Louise’s legacy continues in Chicago through social work, education, healthcare, child and elder care, women’s empowerment and spirituality.
 Through class discussions, speakers, readings, documentaries, and writing assignments students will analyze the implications of women’s leadership in transforming society and caring for the common good.
 Students will reflect on their own beliefs, values, gifts/talents and perceptions regarding women’s leadership to explore their role as socially responsible leaders in our world today.